cancervariants/metakb/README.md

 cd ~/.local/share/virtualenvs/metakb-<various characters>/lib/python<python-version>/site-packages/  # replace <various characters> and <python-version>
 ```

 Next, initialize the [Variation Normalizer](https://github.com/cancervariants/variation-normalization) by following the instructions in the [README](https://github.com/cancervariants/variation-normalization#installation).
+When setting up the UTA database, [these](https://github.com/ga4gh/vrs-python/tree/main/docs/setup_help) docs may be helpful.

 The MetaKB can acquire all other needed normalizer data, except for that of [OMIM](https://www.omim.org/downloads), which must be manually placed: